 Tasks and responsibilities:

 Free on-site accommodation is provided.
 Free access to Internet is provided in the various centers and some houses.
 Additionally, work-related transportation and phone expenses (partially) are provided for by the organisation.

 *Fee: Please note there is a one-time legal fee for intern placement that is US $460.
 Interns of 6-12 months or longer qualify for partial to full reimbursement of this fee.

-Please apply by sending an email, addressing the above criteria, with your CV and cover letter to email@example.com.
-Please use "Sustainability Project Manager" or "Sustainability Assistant Project Manager" as the subject of your email.
+Please apply by sending an email, addressing the above criteria, with your CV and cover letter to firstname.lastname@example.org.
+Please use "Travel Project Manager" or "Travel Assistant Project Manager" as the subject of your email.

 Only applications for an internship request for a minimum duration of 3 months will be considered.
-For further information about the organisation and projects, or to apply for an internship position directly on our website, please visit www.conservenaturalindia.org.
+For further information about the organisation and projects, or to apply for an internship position directly on our website, please visit www.conservenaturalindia.org, click on EcoVolunteerTravel.